 Today, the majority of swine purchased by packers is procured through production contracts.
-According to the United States Department of Agriculture (USDA) Agricultural Marketing Service (AMS), a small percentage of daily slaughter (less than 10 percent) consists of Negotiated Purchased Swine, which is defined as “cash or spot market purchase by a packer of livestock from a producer under which the base price for the livestock is determined by seller-buyer interaction and agreement on a delivery day.”
+According to the United States Department of Agriculture’s Agricultural Marketing Service, a small percentage of daily slaughter (less than 10 percent) consists of Negotiated Purchased Swine, which is defined as cash or spot-market purchase by a packer.

 The remaining daily swine purchases are procured under a variety of contracts.
-In light of recent commodity price volatility and shifting market forces it is vital that producers are aware of relevant clauses in their current contracts and plan carefully when considering whether to enter into new production agreements.
+In light of recent commodity price volatility, it is vital that producers are aware of relevant clauses in their current contracts and plan carefully when considering whether to enter into new production agreements.

 Types of Contracts

-The USDA Grain Inspection, Packers and Stockyards Administration (GIPSA) requires reporting of most production contracts and publishes their terms in the Swine Contract Library .
+The USDA Grain Inspection, Packers and Stockyards Administration requires reporting of most production contracts and publishes their terms in the Swine Contract Library.
+(See http://1.usa.gov/UjXoaO.)
 Generally, swine production contracts fall into one of the following categories:

-Cost of Production Indexed Contracts – Formula prices based on the cost of producing hogs.
-These contracts typically have a feed price adjustment factor based on a rolling-average corn and soybean meal price.
+- Cost of Production Indexed Contracts — Formula prices based on the cost of producing hogs.
+These contracts typically contain a feed-price adjustment factor.
 As feed prices increase, so does the amount received for hogs and vice versa.

 Considerations Before Entering Into a Contract

 If an amendment is made to the contract, it should be executed in writing by both parties.
 An amendment can take the form of a formal agreement or a more informal letter agreement.
-The important thing is to clearly document the change and have both parties signed off on it.
-Good fences make good neighbors and good contracts make good business relationships.
-If both parties have a clear and documented understanding, disputes are less likely to arise.
+The important thing is to clearly document the change and have both parties sign off on it.

 Recent Contract Trends

-Like all other aspects of pork production, the advent of higher feed prices has affected production contracts.
-Packers are generally less likely to offer cost of production indexed contracts given the recent price volatility of feedstuffs.
+Like all other aspects of pork production, higher feed prices have affected production contracts.
+Packers are generally less likely to offer cost-of-production-indexed contracts, given the recent price volatility of feedstuffs.
 Additionally, packers and producers may be less likely to enter into ledger-type contracts.
 In general, price volatility makes price risk support less likely in packer contracts.

 Pricing mechanisms will evolve as pricing levels for feedstuffs normalize at higher levels.
-For example, production contracts that include a bonus component will likely tie the bonus directly to efficiency of feed use and conversion.
-Contracts are also becoming longer and more complex as a result of regulation at the state and federal level and other external pressures, such as environmental risks and animal welfare.
+For example, production contracts that include a bonus component will likely tie the bonus directly to feed efficiency.
+Contracts are also becoming more complex as a result of state and federal regulation and other external pressures, such as environmental risks and animal welfare.

-Pork production is a biological process, and as such it can be greatly impacted by factors such as diseases and weather.
-Producers are at a constant risk of disruptions in flow.
+Pork production can be greatly impacted by factors such as diseases or weather, and producers are at constant risk of disruptions in flow.
 It is important to spell out how to address such disruptions when drafting production contracts.

 When a producer encounters disruptions as a result of diseases or natural disasters, the terms of the contract will determine whether the producer is liable.
 One person’s unexpected disaster is another person’s planned-for contingency for which risk of loss has been allocated.

 When a producer or owner realizes that he or she may be unable to fulfill production obligations, immediate notice should be provided orally and in writing.
 If the contract is material, an attorney should first be contacted.
-A delay in providing notice of nonperformance can expose the counterparty to greater harm, harm that will ultimately be recoverable from the breaching party.
-Early communication, candor and professionalism can avert most disputes and, thereby, the need for litigation.
+A delay in providing notice of nonperformance can expose the counterparty to greater harm that will ultimately be recoverable from the breaching party.
+Early communication, candor and professionalism can avert most disputes.